 I am currently writing this in the RV using my son’s cell phone as a hot spot (we use Ting by the way and LOVE it so reasonable most months we pay right around $45 for service to 3 smartphones).

-It has been 2 long-ish days of travel in a row for us, but we are now settled into our new area for a few days.
+It has been two long-ish days of travel in a row for us, but we are now settled in our new area for a few days.

 The kids were a little beached out, but we thought they would perk up once they saw the sand and waves once again.
 I mean who wouldn’t love miles and miles of white sandy beaches.

 We all descended this grand staircase down to the beach.
 At the bottom was a lovely tidal pool of warm ocean water.
-One child playfully splashed another and the splash child returned the action with fistfulls of sand and then the first child splashed the sand-throwing child with buckets of water then nasty words were shared between the two.
+One child playfully splashed another, and the splashed child returned the action with fistfuls of sand, and then the first child splashed the sand-throwing child with buckets of water then nasty words were shared between the two.

 And that was our last afternoon on the white sandy beaches of the gulf coast of Florida.

 My husband and I decided perhaps what was needed to help the kids recharge their batteries was a day of nothing.
 And so on Tuesday, we took the kids nowhere.

 I did work at Panera in the morning and came home just before a storm hit.
 It started out as a gentle rain, and so I thought I would take a comfy camp chair and a light blanket and sit in the middle of the covered picnic area listening to the rain while reading a book.